hotdogee/django-blast/sphinx_doc/dashboard.md

 Pressing \<Enter\> after entering the Password, activates the Login submit button.
 &nbsp;
 &nbsp;
-In all Login screeens and dialogs when clicking an input field to enter text a red glow appears around the field.
+In all Login screens and dialogs when clicking an input field to enter text a green glow appears around the field.

 ![alt text](img/Login1FirstGlow.png)
 ---
 &nbsp;
 &nbsp;

-A check box gives the option to show the password as is, otherwise password charactes show as asterisks.
+A check box gives the option to show the password as is, otherwise password characters show as asterisks.

 ---
 ![alt text](img/Login1ShowPwd.png)
 ---
 &nbsp;
 &nbsp;
 If the User Name and Password are correct, the User Page follows.
+In all Login screens and dialogs a red glow appears around fields that fail validation.
 If the User Name is incorrect a prominent warning displays the error:

 ---